tolulopeoa/Excel-Retail-Store-Sales-Analysis/README.md

 # Retail-Store-Sales-Analysis-Using Excel

 ## Business Case Study
-The dataset provides detailed insights into retail store transactions for July 2021 This dataset is a valuable resource for analyzing sales trends, understanding retail outlet classifications, and evaluating the performance of various channels and delivery agents.
+The dataset provides detailed insights into a retail store transactions for July 2021.
+This dataset is a valuable resource for analyzing sales trends, understanding retail outlet classifications, and evaluating the performance of various channels and delivery agents.

 ## Business Problem
 The retail company aims to optimize its operations and enhance customer satisfaction.
 The company seeks to uncover valuable insights to inform strategic decision-making.